Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 After looking through public records in Greene County, patrons may expand their search to state and federal agencies, including the Bureau of Criminal Investigation (BCI), Ohio Department of Corrections, and the Federal Bureau of Investigation (FBI)—the process of doing this is discussed in the next section.

-How To Access State & Federal Resources To Find Ohio Criminal Cases
+How To Access Criminal Records in Ohio via State & Federal Resources

 Acquire Criminal Records via the BCI: The Bureau of Criminal Investigation (BCI) is the public records repository for criminal records in Ohio, with records funneled into its database from the state’s courts and law enforcement agencies.
 Requests for background checks are completed by fingerprinting individuals at WebCheck locations.14